kj800x/localproxy/localproxy-server/README.md

   static: true;
   route: string; // the route to mount the filesystem server at.
 This should NOT end with a trailing slash.
   staticDir: string; // the directory on the filesystem to mount.
 Must end with a trailing slash.
-  indexFallback: boolean; // Whether to serve the root index.html for requests with missing assets.
+  rootIndexFallback: boolean; // Whether to serve the root index.html for requests with missing assets.
 Useful for client side routing.
 Defaults to false
   priority: number; // The priority of this route if multiple routes have the same `route`
-  autoIndex: boolean; // Generate automatic file indexes for directories without an index.html.
+  dirListings: boolean; // Generate automatic file indexes for directories without an index.html.
 Defaults to false };

 // This route will proxy requests to a destination server